Linuxfabrik/monitoring-plugins/check-plugins/mysql-index-health/README.md

   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
 Default: client
+  --ignore IGNORE       Ignore indexes whose name matches this Python regular
+                        expression.
+Matched against the fully qualified index identifier `schema.table.index`, so one pattern can
+                        drop a whole schema, a single table or one index name across all tables.
+Case-sensitive by default; use `(?i)` for case-insensitive matching.
+Can be specified multiple times.
+Default: None.
+Example:
+                        `--ignore="^icinga_director\."` to skip a schema whose
+                        indexes are managed by the application.
+Example:
+                        `--ignore="\.idx_legacy$"` to skip one index name
+                        everywhere.
   --lengthy             Extended reporting.
+  --match MATCH         Only report indexes whose name matches this Python
+                        regular expression.
+Matched against the fully
+                        qualified index identifier `schema.table.index`.
+Case-
+                        sensitive by default; use `(?i)` for case-insensitive matching.
+Can be specified multiple times.
+If both `--match` and `--ignore` are given, an item must match `--match` AND not match `--ignore` to be reported (include first, exclude second).
+Default: None.
+                        Example: `--match="^shop\."` to report on the `shop` schema only.
+Example: `--match="^shop\.orders\."` to
+                        report on one table only.
   --min-uptime-hours MIN_UPTIME_HOURS
                         Minimum server uptime (in hours) before the plugin starts evaluating findings.
 Performance Schema